Holic75/Baldurs-gate-dnd-3.5/README.md

 – May channel positive energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 (2d4 damage/healing at level 2 plus 2d4 per 4 levels).
 – Eventually can cast low level druidic spells (same as trueclass ranger).
 – At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
+– May call for an animal companion who fights for her side.
+– Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage résistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
 – Gets one bonus feat at level 28.
 – Alignment restricted to good.
 – Hit Die: d9